1504681/1504681.github.io/course-notes.md

 ![image](https://user-images.githubusercontent.com/84855585/131648692-03b54208-a0e2-45a7-b4e4-e7d2408e4415.png)

-Also in the imports we find
+Also in the imports we find CreateToolhelp32Snapshot, Process32First & Process32Next.
+Malware can use these APIs to enumerate through the process list looking for tools such as wireshark, x64dbg, procmon etc, to help prevent analysis.